 Partner Airline Lounge News

 American Airlines has reopened its arrivals lounge at Heathrow Terminal 3.

-In December 2021, BA will co locate all flights at New York JFK with American Airlines at Terminal 8.
+From 1 December 2022, BA has co-located all flights at New York JFK with American Airlines at Terminal 8.

-Before COVID-19, BA had planned to refurbish its Heathrow lounges.
-There has been no update from the airline about this, but it will inevitably be delayed.
+Before COVID-19, BA planned to refurbish its Heathrow lounges.
+There has been no update bout this.

-The Oneworld alliance had also planned to open a number of lounges operated jointly by its members.
-Again, there has been no update on this since COVID-19.
+The Oneworld alliance also planned to open a number of lounges operated jointly by its members.
+Again, there has been no update on this.